mrismanaziz/Reforestation/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## Why was Pavlov's beard so soft?
+Because he conditioned it.